tridashafox/SFStarEditor/README.md

 6. Planet -> Create moon - optional
 7. File -> Save to destination - will save to the loaded destination file.
 8. Check the ESP works in game.
-9. Add other new planets to the star system as desired.
+9. Add other new stars, planets or moons as desired.
 10. Do any refinement to the ESP in the creation kit.

 ### Notes: